VolhaP87/Cryptocurrency_Prediction_Analysis/README.md

 Thus, based on the observations, sari_1_bitcoin and sari_ethereum are the best models for forecasting the average monthly prices for both cryptocurrencies for the following 6 months.
 Among the two, Bitcoin is worth investing into, since even with its ups and downs it will stay afloat according to the predictions.
 Ethereum will experience the same pattern in its evolution, however, the adjustments will be crucial.

 Of coarse, the resulted models are not not perfect and more digging is necessary.
 Firstly, it is advisable to generate other time series models, such as Prophet.
 Secondly, since the latest data is more important in such types of forecasting, it would be reasonable to work with less data but shorter periods (like daily or weekly) due to the behavior of the cryptocurrencies.
 The main problem with the built above models was the historical development of the assets.
 Because both cryptocurrencies demonstrated high values starting 2021, the train sets of the models mostly contained the data with no clear ups and downs.
 It influenced the predictions and RMSE values, as the model had to deal with the uknown in the test sets.
-Thus, it would be more logical to work with the data from 2020.
+Thus, it would be more logical to work with the data starting 2020.
 Also, the ACI scores of the resulted models are not perfect and could be lessen with the further tuning.
 And least but not last, exogenous factors such as economic situation on the US market, political situation in the world, changes to the rules of cryptocurrencies protocols that include planned technical upgrades (forks), etc. were not taken into account.
-Fot now we can only conclude, that among the two, Bitcoin is less risky.
+For now we can only conclude, that among the two, Bitcoin is less risky.
 However, it is strongly recommmended to do more thorough research and try other types of models.
 ***